Install required packages

 There are better ways to extract structured data, though.

-LLMs are just better performing than the .ask magic, though, especially when there's a bit of nuance in your question (or the answer).
+LLMs are infinitely better performing than the .ask magic, though, especially when there's a bit of nuance in your question (or the answer).
 You want it to write things that aren't in there, or piece together something complicated.
 It's worth the potential for hallucinations!

 Below we're using Google thanks to its OpenAI compatibility.